 Every political columnist chained to his computer terminal dreads these dog days of summer.

 We spend time talking to local and state candidates, working our way down to the ones from obscure parties no one but the candidate himself has ever heard of.
 Or watching initiative sponsors lug cartons of signed petitions into the state elections office while their earnest supporters cheer.
-Or cleaning out the email that was clogging the inbox to the point the program sent warnings that we’ve used up our megabytes and IT sent nastygrams that we could bring down the whole system.
+Or cleaning out the email clogging the inbox to the point the program sends warnings that we’ve used up our megabytes and IT sends nastygrams that we could bring down the whole system.

 Which wouldn’t be so bad, considering the email I’m getting.
 One might expect the volume to die down with the presidential race down from 17 Republicans and five Democrats to one of each.

 Not so.
 Every candidate and political movement seem to have signed on with consultants who believe campaign money can be pulled from the masses by a revolving series of email pitches.
 For candidate Joe Blow, they set up an account called “SUPPORT JOE BLOW”, with a mailing list of people who have anything remotely to do with politics.
 This includes political writers who are unlucky enough to have their email address attached to their stories, which The Spokesman-Review and most newspapers require.

 So whether Joe Blow is running for president, or the U.S. Senate in Wyoming or state assemblyman in Ohio, my email address finds its way onto his list, compiled by a consultant who apparently gets paid based on the number of people who receive his missives, and uses the same template for all his candidates.

 In the morning, I might get an email warning me JOE BLOW TRAILING IN POLLS!
 (Campaign staffs love with capital letters.)
 Joe has fallen behind opponent Hearn Sneed in the latest poll, but if I would just contribute by clicking a button, conveniently arranged in different amounts, Joe has a chance to catch up.